 Data from the monitors can be viewed in the following ways:

-By polling the Gateway Console using a browser and viewing data for specific nodes.
-For more information on using the Gateway Console, select the link below that corresponds to the Gateway model being used.
+Ethernet Gateway: By polling the Gateway Console using a browser and viewing data for specific nodes.
+For more information on using the Gateway Console, see: Gateway Console

-Via Modbus TCP / IP using the Ethernet / network connection from the Gateway using a third party monitoring system.
-See Modbus TCP/IP Data Acquisition
+Modbus: Via Modbus TCP / IP using the Ethernet / network connection from the Gateway using a third party monitoring system.
+See: Modbus TCP/IP Data Acquisition

 SNMP: Via SNMP using the Ethernet / network connection from the Gateway using a third party monitoring application.
 See SNMP Implementation

 Packet Power EMX: Via the Packet Power EMX portal, a subscription based online service.
 Contact your Packet Power representative or email firstname.lastname@example.org if you'd like an account.
 To access data using the EMX portal see the following links: